An Advanced Look Into Causation, & Possible Conservative Treatment Options for The Meniscus

 The first thing to do is speak with your doctor.
 Only your doctor can give you a proper diagnosis and from this, determine a course of proper treatment.
 Once your doctor determines the information about the tear - tear type, tear size, tear location and tear pattern, they will know whether you need surgery on your meniscus tear.
 If surgery is not recommended, your doctor will almost always advise conservative treatment options - conservative treatment options for a medial meniscus tear typically means rest, icing the injury, elevating the injury, reducing load on the injury (crutches or brace) and taking anti-inflammatory medication.

 If possible, avoiding surgery is typically the best option.
 However in some some cases meniscal repair or even a meniscectomy is advised - or in some cases necessary.
 Surgical removal of a meniscus (a procedure called a meniscectomy) may be necessary if the meniscus is worn down too much and/or is damaged beyond repair.
-Artificial meniscal implants might be used following a meniscectomy but the success rate of meniscal implants is currently found to be low (reference: boneandjoint.org.uk).
+Artificial meniscal implants might be used following a meniscectomy but the success rate of meniscal implants is not always great (reference: boneandjoint.org.uk).

-Step 2: Enhance Blood Flow to the Meniscus, Articular Cartilage & Ligaments
+Step 2: Enhance Blood Flow to Injured Soft Tissue

 The meniscus is a unique, rubber-like, fibrous cartilage and is considered to be dense soft tissue.
 As stated earlier, the meniscus receives very limited blood flow and the inner portion of the meniscus receives little to no blood flow at all; this is the precise reason why damage to a meniscus can take a long time to heal - and in some cases, not heal at all.
 Knowing that enhanced blood flow is a critical necessity for accelerated healing of soft tissue, the challenge becomes this: How do you effectively increase blood flow to dense soft tissue (the meniscus) that normally receives very little blood flow?